epctex/bbb-scraper/README.md

 - `location`: (Optional) (String) Location you want to search.

 - `startUrls`: (Optional) (Array) List of BBB URLs.
-You should only provide news list, jobs list or detail URLs.
+You should only provide a news list, jobs list, or detail URLs.

 - `includeReviews`: (Optional) (Boolean) This will add all the reviews that BBB provides inside the book object.
-Please keep in mind that the time and resources the actor uses will increase proportionally by the number of reviews.
+Please keep in mind that the time and resources the actor uses will increase proportionally to the number of reviews.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+The default is `Infinite`.
+This applies to all `search` requests and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).

 ## Tip

-**Please keep in mind that BBB.org blocks all the requests that are not coming from Canada, US and Mexico.
+**Please keep in mind that BBB.org blocks all the requests that are not coming from Canada, US, and Mexico.
 That's why you should select a proper proxy group according to that.**

-When you want to have a scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.

 If you would like to scrape only the first page of a list then put the link for the page and have the `endPage` as 1.

-With the last approach that explained above you can also fetch any interval of pages.
+With the last approach that is explained above you can also fetch any interval of pages.
 If you provide the 5th page of a list and define the `endPage` parameter as 6 then you'll have the 5th and 6th pages only.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as listings as possible.
+The actor is optimized to run blazing fast and scrape many listings as possible.
 Therefore, it forefronts all listing detail requests.
-If actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.03-0.05 compute units.
+If the actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.03-0.05 compute units.

 ### BBB Scraper Input example